gkaf89/NCC-Trainings/docs/cuda/exercise-5.md

 Unified memory simplifies the explicit data movement from host to device by programmers.
-CUDA API will manage the data transfer between CPU and GPU.
-In this example, we will look into vector addition in GPU using the unified memory concept.
+The CUDA API will manage the data transfer between CPU and GPU.
+In this example, we will investigate vector addition in GPU using the unified memory concept.

 <figure markdown>